External Coordination

 State and Local Governments

-- The California Fuel Cell Partnership is a path breaking collaboration of auto companies, fuel providers, fuel cell technology companies and government agencies that is placing fuel cell electric vehicles on the road in California.
-The partnership includes the California Air Resources Board, the California Energy Commission, the South Coast Air Quality Management District, the U.S. Department of Energy, the U.S. Department of Transportation and the U.S. Environmental Protection Agency.
+DOE is also an active member of the California Fuel Cell Partnership, a collaboration of member organizations that seeks to advance the use of fuel cell vehicles in California.
+The Partnership includes auto companies, energy companies and fuel providers, fuel cell manufacturers, transit companies, universities, and government agencies, including the California Air Resources Board, the California Energy Commission, the South Coast Air Quality Management District, the U.S. Department of Energy, the U.S. Department of Transportation, and the U.S. Environmental Protection Agency.

 International